-The company on lends the proceeds from its funding to three of the Group's Registered Providers: Stonewater Limited, Stonewater (2) Limited and Stonewater (5) Limited.
+The company on lends the proceeds from its funding to Stonewater Limited and Stonewater (5) Limited.

 The main risk facing the company is that it is unable to make interest or principal payments to the Note and Bondholders when they fall due.
 This risk is mitigated as the company on lends funds under secured loan agreements which are backed by the housing assets of each borrower; and cross guarantees which cover any shortfall in the security and any unpaid interest and fees in respect of the loans.
 If there are any payments which are not made to Stonewater Funding PLC, or if the borrowers are in breach of the loan agreement with the company in another way, then the company can enforce the security under the loan agreement.